 Which has stronger security?

 Bottom line: Bubble and v0 both offer strong security features, but Bubble makes it easier to set them up, while developing a fully secure app with v0 requires some technical knowledge.
-Bubble’s visual privacy tools also allow non-programmers to set up custom privacy rules for their apps with just a few clicks — no code needed.
+Bubble's visual privacy tools and security dashboard also allow non-programmers to set up and test custom privacy rules for their apps with just a few clicks — no code needed.
 With v0, the responsibility is on the builder to understand and implement privacy features.

 Deployment and hosting